 Buses to Baracoa

 Baracoa was only accessible by sea until 50 so years ago, when the highway known as “La Farola”, was constructed in 1964.
-Cuba’s Viazul Bus service runs a scheduled bus to Baracoa every day from Santiago de Cuba. and in June 2023 the Havana to Baracoa Bus has restarted (yay!), so you can get all the way here directly from Havana.
-Just do it!!
+Cuba’s Viazul Bus service runs a scheduled bus to Baracoa every day from Santiago de Cuba. and in January 2024 there is NO Viazul bus that runs to here.

 Driving to Baracoa